 Premium products require more customization and likely greater education by the provider.

 Support products are those that enable the business to have a long-term relationship with its customers.
 These product categorizations will work differently for different types of businesses, and target customers, whether B2B or B2C.

 For instance, if you run a website development company, the product menu and the product cycle will make or break your business.
 A basic product for a website development company would be making and setting up websites, as these are basic and easy to understand.
-A premium level product would be digital marketing consulting jobs or social media marketing jobs, which requires proposal customization, and greater level education before prospects convert.
-A support level product would be perhaps email marketing service or web hosting service, where there are perhaps low margins, consistent small income, but enables longer-term relationship between you and your customer.
+A premium-level product would be a digital marketing consulting jobs or social media marketing jobs, which require proposal customization, and greater level education before prospects convert.
+A support level product would be perhaps an email marketing service or web hosting service, where there are perhaps low margins, consistent small income, but enables a longer-term relationship between you and your customer.
 This is a B2B example.